OGENDI/GhanianSIte/readMe.md

 ### Installation Process

+* If your totally new to Git, here's how to go about it:

+* Install Git on you machine

+--Linux Users-- Run the terminal and navigate to the location you'd like the repository in --for Windows Users-- Navigate to the location you'd want the repository located, right click and select "git bash here"
+* Clone the repository
+* Upon completion, navigate to the cloned repository

 [Go Back to the top](#Ghanian)
 ## Technology Used
 * HTML - which was used to build the structure of the pages.